 - Asian rat snakes

-King cobras have a very slow metabolism and, after a large meal, won’t eat again for a few months.
+King cobras have a very slow metabolism and, after a large meal, won’t need to eat again for several weeks to a few months.

 King cobras are venomous and use their venom to incapacitate their prey.
 Let’s look into the different hunting strategies used by cobras when hunting various prey.